aybukecross/aybukecross/README.md

 # 💫 About Me:
 Hi, I am Aybüke.
-Living and working in the UK as a Biology teacher.<br><br>I have decided to have a change in my career, so I have been studying IT languages and softwares to become an AWS-DevOps engineer. <br><br>I love reading and travelling (who doesn't!) and have been to 27 countries so far!<br><br>Currently working on Phyton, Linux and Windows servers.
+Living and working in the UK as a Biology teacher.<br><br>I have decided to have a change in my career, so I have been studying IT languages and softwares to become an AWS-DevOps engineer. <br><br>I love reading and travelling (who doesn't!) and have been to 27 countries so far!<br><br>Currently working on Amazon Web Services including Ec2, s3 Bucket and DevOps including Terraform and Ansible.

 # 💻 Tech Stack: